 In May 2017, we entered into an agreement with Global-IP Cayman ("Global IP") providing for the sale of certain equipment and services to Global IP.
 Mr. William David Wade, a member of EchoStar's board of directors, served as a member of the board of directors of Global IP and as an executive advisor to the Chief Executive Officer of Global IP from September 2017 until April 2019 and from September 2017 until December 2019, respectively.
 In August 2018, we and Global IP amended the agreement to: (i) change certain of the equipment and services to be provided to Global IP, (ii) modify certain payment terms, (iii) provide Global IP an option to use one of our test lab facilities and (iv) effectuate the assignment of the agreement from Global IP to one of its wholly-owned subsidiaries.
-In February 2019, we terminated the agreement as a result of Global IP's defaults resulting from its failure to make payments to us as required under the terms of the agreement and we reserved our rights and remedies against Global IP under the agreement.
-We recognized revenue under this agreement of zero for each of the three months ended March 31, 2020 and 2019.
-As of both March 31, 2020 and December 31, 2019, we were owed \$7.5 million from Global IP.
+In February 2019, we terminated this agreement as a result of Global IP's defaults resulting from its failure to make payments to us as required under the terms of this agreement.
+We have not recognized any revenue since the termination of this agreement.
+As of June 30, 2020, we were owed \$7.5 million from Global IP.